 As a PhD or post-doc you get very used to thinking about yourself as a specialist within a specialism – for instance I studied within the Arts and Humanities Faculty, focussing on the history and popular culture of Medieval England.
 Very specialised!

 But let’s zoom out a bit – in the course of your research, you’ve also acquired valuable transferable skills that are highly sought after by today’s employers.
-In fact by undertaking a broad range of activities during your PhD, you develop over 20 transferable skills, making you a very attractive employee!
+In fact by undertaking a broad range of activities during your PhD, you develop over 20 transferable skills, making you very hireable indeed.

 Let’s take a look at the four main skill areas that a well-rounded doctoral graduate will have:

 Organising meetings and events

 Capturing the transferable skills you have is a different way of thinking about your capabilities compared with say how many academic papers you’ve published.
 Yet as you start to think about yourself in this way, it can be surprisingly liberating and empowering!